faikmermer/Basic-Book-Directory-API/README.md

 # Basic-Book-Directory-API
-Build a simple RESTful API that allows users to manage a collection of books.
+It is a simple RESTful API that allows users to manage a collection of books.
 Users can create, read, update, and delete book entries.

 ## Table of Content